HexHive/OSTEP-slides/13-segmentation.md

 ---

-# Quiz: stack and persistence
+# Quiz: scopes, stack, and persistence

 ```.C
 int a = 2;